 There’s a telltale void, when a story doesn’t ring true.
 My voice was buried beneath all those rules.
 I’ve chosen to enjoy the mystery of words.

-It’s an ongoing practice—becoming aware of agreements—choosing only the ones that serve.
+It’s an ongoing practice—becoming aware of agreements—choosing only the guidance that serves.
 In art and real life.

 Are you ready to hear—and know—your true voice?

 I still read and listen on many levels.
 I’ll shine a light for you.

 I highly recommend working with her if you're at a crossroads.

 Amy is the Real Deal.